grace-notes/website/contents/topics/life-of-christ.md

 thanksgiving.
 That which I have vowed I will pay.
 Salvation is from the Lord.”

-· Jonah uses the language of death.
+&bull; Jonah uses the language of death.
 When he went into the water, he was cast into the abyss, the TEHOM or great deep of the sea.

-· The doors of the sea close over him, and Jonah is lost for dead - he has descended to the very roots of the mountains, in the pit.
+&bull; The doors of the sea close over him, and Jonah is lost for dead - he has descended to the very roots of the mountains, in the pit.

-· His cry from the deep was a cry from Sheol itself, so deep was he in the ocean.
+&bull; His cry from the deep was a cry from Sheol itself, so deep was he in the ocean.

-· Now Christ would actually die and go to Sheol while his body was in the grave.
+&bull; Now Christ would actually die and go to Sheol while his body was in the grave.
 There, He would preach to fallen angels about His victory on planet earth, 1 Peter 3:19.